drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ncat -nv 192.168.8.5 9000 --ssl-cert crt.pem --ssl-key key.pem
 ```

+Find out how to create an SSL/TLS certificate at [ivan-sincek/secure-website](https://github.com/ivan-sincek/secure-website/tree/master/crt).

 Check if connection to a specified TCP port (e.g., port 22 or 23) is possible:

 ```bash